Unit06/start_rust/README.md

 This course opens up many opportunities to work in a growing market, where your skills will be highly values by employers.
 There is a huge shortage of Rust skills, and you can claim the top spot.

-Catalin Stefan
-Software Development Teacher
+Catalin Stefan, Software Development Teacher